jmdejong/Asciifarm/docs/styleguide.md

 # Style

-Development is done in python3 and hy.
+Development is done in python3.

-This guide mostly covers python, but when a rule makes sence in hy it should be used there as well

 ## Syntax